See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation

-\section{Related Work}
+\subsection{Related Work}

-{\it Sensor Network-Guided Navigation.} Most of early approaches for sensor network-guided robot navigation assume that either the robot~\citep{Corke2005,Shenoy2005} or the sensors~\citep{Batalin2004, li2003distributed} are fully positioned in an absolute reference frame, so that an explicit environment map can be created.
-This information is leveraged to plan the shortest multi-hop route from sensor to sensor, eventually arriving at the target.
-Shah et al~\cite{shah2019swarm} propose a vision-based decentralized controller to aggregate a swarm of agents without relying on inter-agent communication.
-Methods such as Gaussian Belief Propagation \cite{Ortiz2021visualGBP} or Factor Graphs \cite{gtsam} use probabilistic models to estimate information such as the position of nodes in a graph using local information iteratively in a computationally efficient manner, which are typically used in robot mapping.
-These methods require human prior knowledge to design and tune the model and to extract relevant local features.
-In contrast, our method is completely data-driven and trained end-to-end, using visual images to directly navigate the robot towards its destination in an unknown environment.
-Our method promises to scale to any complex real-world scene, where feature extraction for the use of previously mentioned methods can be challenging.
-Deep Learning (DL)-based methods are becoming more attractive, but approaches such as~\citep{Bhatti2018}, still require anchor-nodes with access to global positioning information.
-To the best of our knowledge, there is no related work that uses first-person-view visual observations.
+{\it Sensor Network-Guided Navigation.} Early approaches assume that either the robot~\cite{Corke2005,Shenoy2005} or the sensors~\cite{Batalin2004, li2003distributed} are in the same absolute reference frame to create an explicit environment map to be used by conventional planners.
+Decentralized first-principles based vision-based communication-free approaches~\cite{shah2019swarm} or Gaussian Belief Propagation \cite{Ortiz2021visualGBP} and Factor Graphs \cite{gtsam} are used for decentralized robot mapping, using probabilistic models to estimate information such as the position of nodes in a graph using local information.
+These methods require human prior knowledge to design the model and to extract relevant local features.
+In contrast, our method is completely data-driven and trained end-to-end using first-person view visual information and thus promises to scale to complex real-world scenes.
+Deep Learning (DL)-based methods~\cite{Bhatti2018} are becoming more attractive, but still require anchor-nodes with access to global positioning information.

-{\it Visual navigation.} Learning efficient features from the raw image data is challenging.
-Hence, auxiliary tasks~\citep{Mirowski2017,Jaderberg2016} are used to increase the quality of extracted feature.
-Curriculum learning~\citep{Jaderberg2016} is often used for overcoming low sample efficiency and reward sparsity.
-In contrast to prior work, we consider a novel problem formulation in which the navigating robot is guided by a network of visual sensor that are communicating with the robot and amongst each other.
-Instead of introducing auxiliary tasks or learning curricula, {\it we use a joint training scheme to directly learn what information needs to be communicated and how to aggregate the communicated information to ensure efficient navigation in unknown environments.}